You are hereHome / Wallingford Public Library's blog

 Wallingford Public Library's blog

-If you love anime and manga this is where you need to be.
+If you love anime and manga, this is where you need to be.
+This month we feature Fairy Tail.
+Join Lucy Heartfilia as she sets out on her crazy journey to become a full-fledged wizard!
+Japanese treats served.
+Feel free to bring your artwork!
 Open to all teens in grades 6-12.
 Please register online or by phone at (203)265-6754.